“Is there a way to strengthen someone’s willpower?”

 Meditation will give you the fastest results of all of the willpower workouts listed.
 By meditating you are training the brain to focus and resist the urge to wander.
 Research shows that after just 2-3 days of practicing meditation for 10 minutes, your brain will be able to focus better, you will have more energy, and you will be less stressed.

-To get started with 10 minutes of meditation, check out this article.
+To get started with 10 minutes of mindfulness, check out this online program.
 It will provide you with all of the benefits of mediation as well as simple exercise designed specifically for beginners.

 2. Work on Your Posture